tomarrell/lbadd/doc/internal/consensus/Consensus-Protocol.md

 The raft protocol will be implemented in `internal/raft` and will implement APIs that each node can call.

-Raft is an algorithm to handle replicated log, and we maintain the "log" of the SQL stmts applied on a DB and have a completely replicated cluster.
+Raft is an algorithm to handle replicated log, and we maintain the "log" of the SQL statements applied on a DB and have a completely replicated cluster.

 #### General Implementation rules:
 * All RPC calls are done parallely to obtain the best performance.